 What we know is that mitochondrial function varies considerably from one individual to another, and sub-optimal mitochondrial function is associated with many of the most common problems we associate with aging.

-One of the most fascinating aspects of the emerging science of mitochondrial function is the way it is is becoming increasingly clear that these cellular power plants behave very much analogously to the power plants that run our cities; when they run optimally, there is plenty of power for all of our human needs, and when they fail, everyone notices, because life just cannot go on normally, without power.
+One of the most fascinating aspects of the emerging science of mitochondrial function is the way it is is becoming increasingly clear that these cellular power plants behave very much analogously to the power plants that run our cities; when they run optimally, there is plenty of power for all of our human needs.
+When they fail, everyone notices, because life just cannot go on normally without power.

-Also like our city power plants, our cellular power plants can produce pollution, in the form of “free radicals;” molecular “buzz saws” that can damage delicate intracellular structures, including the most precious — our genetic code — inside the nucleus.
+Also like our city power plants, our cellular power plants can produce pollution, in the form of “free radicals” or molecular “buzz saws” that can damage delicate intracellular structures, including the most precious — our genetic code — inside the nucleus.

 With increasing evidence supporting the notion that mitochondrial function is key to health and healthy aging, it is heartening to find abundant evidence that we can indeed support mitochondrial function in ways that are relevant to aging, and wellness.

 Pyrroloquinoline quinone (PQQ) has been shown to be fundamentally important to maintaining healthy mitochondrial function.
-What is more important is that it is virtually absent from our diets, and that it seem to function as an essential nutrient in maintaining mitochondrial energy production, as well as reducing free radical “pollution” from our intracellular power plants.
+What is more important is that it is virtually absent from our diets.
+It seems to function as an essential nutrient in maintaining mitochondrial energy production, as well as reducing free radical “pollution” from our intracellular power plants.

 Bruce Ames, PhD, of The University of California at Berkeley, a distinguished aging researcher, in a 2018 article in Proceedings of the National Academy of Sciences, names PQQ as one of 10 “Longevity Vitamins.” ².

-These are impressive effects, and what is more, they are actually noticeable; indeed, most everyone I know who has taken a PQQ supplement experiences noticeable improvement in memory, physical endurance, sleep quality, and other important parameters of wellness.
+These are impressive effects, and what is more interesting, they are actually noticeable.
+Indeed, almost everyone I know who has taken a PQQ supplement experiences noticeable improvement in memory, physical endurance, sleep quality, and other important parameters of wellness.